PT boat: Early use

-Compounding the difficulty with the early torpedoes, attacking at night PT boat crews may have sometimes failed to note a possible torpedo failure.
+Compounding the difficulty with the early torpedoes, PT boat crews attacking at night may have sometimes failed to note a possible torpedo failure.
 Although the American Mark 8 torpedo did have problems with porpoising and circular runs, it could and did have success against common classes of targets.
 The Mark 3 and Mark 4 exploders were not subject to the same problems as the Mark 6 exploders on U.S. submarines' Mark 14 torpedoes.
-In spite of Bulkeley's claim that introduction of the Mark 13 torpedo to PT boats in mid-1943 all but eliminated the early problems that PT boats had with their obsolete Mark 8s, difficulties remained.
-In the August 1943 engagement in which PT-109 was lost, fifteen boats shipping 60 torpedoes fired over half without a single one hitting an enemy vessel.
+Difficulties remained in spite of Bulkeley's claim that introduction of the Mark 13 torpedo to PT boats in mid-1943 all but eliminated the early problems that PT boats had with their obsolete Mark 8s.
+In the August 1943 engagement in which PT-109 was lost, fifteen boats shipping 60 torpedoes fired over half with no hits on an enemy vessel.

 Night attacks

-PTs would usually attack at night.
+PTs usually attacked at night.
 The cockpits of PT boats were protected by armor plate against small arms fire and splinters.
-Direct hits from Japanese guns could and did result in catastrophic gasoline explosions with near-total crew loss.
-Crews feared attack by Japanese seaplanes, which were hard to detect even with radar, but which could easily spot the phosphorescent wake left by PT propellers.
+Direct hits from Japanese guns sometimes caused catastrophic gasoline explosions with near-total crew loss.
+Crews feared attack by Japanese seaplanes, which were difficult to detect even with radar, but which could easily spot the phosphorescent wake left by PT propellers.
 Bombing attacks killed and wounded crews even with near misses.
-There are several recorded instances of PT boats trading fire with friendly aircraft, a situation also familiar to U.S. submariners.
-Several PT boats were lost due to friendly fire from both Allied aircraft and destroyers.
-Enemy forces would use searchlights or seaplane-dropped flares to illuminate fleeing PT boats.
+There are several recorded instances of PT boats trading fire with friendly aircraft.
+Several PT boats, such as PT-346, were lost by friendly fire from both Allied aircraft and destroyers.
+Enemy forces used searchlights or seaplane-dropped flares to illuminate fleeing PT boats.